arlene14ko/unit-testing/README.md

   - If you wish to clone/fork this repository, you can just click on the repository, then click the Clone/fork button and follow the instructions.

 ## Pending...

+I have two test files (test_program-with_unittest.py and test_program_with_pytest.py) because I am still figuring out how to do both in the same file.
+So for now, I separate them and they are both working.

 ### Thank you for reading.
 Have fun!